KHRyu8985/Joint_Reconstruction_Synthetic_MR/README.md

 # Joint_Reconstruction_Synthetic_MR

-This is a source codes in MATLAB and Python to reproduce some of the results that are described in the paper: "Joint Parallel Imaging and Joint Variable Splitting Network for accelerated multi-contrast reconstruction for Synthetic MRI".
+This is a source codes in MATLAB and Python to reproduce some of the results that are described in the paper: "Accelerated multi-contrast reconstruction for Synthetic MRI using Joint Parallel Imaging and Variable Splitting Network".
 For any questions about the code, please contact me (Kanghyun Ryu) at: kanghyun@stanford.edu

 ![Overview](https://github.com/KHRyu8985/Joint_Reconstruction_Synthetic_MR/blob/master/Front_figure.jpg?raw=true)